Democratization: Elite-driven democratization

-The military itself can serve as a domestic source of regime change.
-The political identity of armed forces either encouraging their intervention in civilian politics or constraining them to remain on the political sidelines.
-The extent to which Individuals in the armed forces attribute their position to their political identity determines how the collective will respond to democratization.
-Political Identity is defined as the way individuals characterize themselves and others.Identity becomes politicized when a group mobilizes to advance interests of or defend perceived threats to their groups, It shapes what individuals want the government to do.
-When looking at the transition from authoritarianism to democracy, a military's collective political identity plays a significant role in the way that they respond to democratization.
-Knut Walter and Phillip James argue that during El Salvador's transition from authoritarian rule, the military's domination within the political sphere constrained the consolidation of a civilian democratic regime.
-Similarly, in analyzing the role of Indonesia's military following the Suharto regime, Jun Honna recognized that dwi fungsi, a doctrine which legitimized the interference of armed forces in politics, acted as an obstacle to the country's democratization.
-The concordance between these case studies and findings from other countries suggests that countries with a higher level of political autonomy tend to inhibit democratization.

 Research suggests that the threat of civil conflict encourages regimes to make democratic concessions.
 A 2016 study found that drought-induced riots in Sub-Saharan Africa lead regimes, fearing conflict, to make democratic concessions.

 Scrambled constituencies

 Mancur Olson theorizes that the process of democratization occurs when elites are unable to reconstitute an autocracy.
 Olson suggests that this occurs when constituencies or identity groups are mixed within a geographic region.
 He asserts that this mixed geographic constituencies requires elites to for democratic and representative institutions to control the region, and to limit the power of competing elite groups.

 Death or ouster of dictator

 One analysis found that "Compared with other forms of leadership turnover in autocracies—such as coups, elections, or term limits—which lead to regime collapse about half of the time, the death of a dictator is remarkably inconsequential. ... of the 79 dictators who have died in office (1946–2014)... in the vast majority (92%) of cases, the regime persists after the autocrat's death."